Did you know that in 2016 alone, 91 natural disasters occurred in the U.S.?

 With multiple ways to charge this radio, you will not be left in silence.
 You can charge via hand crank, solar panel, micro USB or throw in 3 AAA batteries and you will be up and running.

 The only downside to this radio is the antenna is in a bit of an awkward position and can be easily damaged if not stored properly.

 Another great option is the FRX3+ from the American Red Cross.
-The sound quality on this product is top notch, allowing you to easily understand important emergency updates.
+The sound quality of this product is top-notch, allowing you to easily understand important emergency updates.
 The tuner is digital and can receive radio stations, unlike other analog tuners.

 There is also a built-in flashlight and USB charging port to charge a cell phone or other mobile device.

 The only downside to this is the digital LED tuner.
 Many active preppers would recommend an analog tuner, but that is more of a situational and personal preference.

 Overall this is a great little radio that fits easily into any go bag.